M. Elise Lauterbur

 Undergraduate Researcher

-I am a second-year biology student with a concentration in ecology and evolution and a co-major in philosophy.
+I am a third-year biology student with a concentration in ecology and evolution and a co-major in philosophy.
 My research involves extracting historical DNA from preserved rodent specimens.
 I'm interested in ecological genomics and historical DNA, particularly in insects and arthropods.
 Outside of school, I am a member of UVM Games Club, and I like to read and play video games.
 I have three cats named Biscuit, Bear, and Goose. |

 Jenna Lopez